Time-reversal symmetry breaking superconducting ground state in the doped Mott insulator on the honeycomb lattice: The GTERG/wGTERG algorithm

-\textbf{The GTERG/wGTERG algorithm}: After determining the variational ground state of GTPS by performing the imaginary time evolution, we can compute the physical quantities by using the GTERG/wGTERG method developed in Ref\cite{GuGTPS,Gumethod}.
+After determining the variational ground state of GTPS by performing the imaginary time evolution, we can compute the physical quantities by using the GTERG/wGTERG method developed in Refs\cite{GuGTPS,Gumethod}.
 This method can be regarded as the Grassmann variable generalization of the usual TERG/wTERG method\cite{GuTERG,Gumethod}, where a coarse graining procedure is designed to calculate the physical quantities of TPS efficiently.
 In Fig.\ref{fig:error}, we plot the variational ground state energy($D=10$) as a function of doping with different $D_{cut}$(Number of eigenvalues kept in the wGTERG algorithm).
-We find the relative error is of order $10^{-3}$.
+We find that the relative error is of order $10^{-3}$.